Young Adult Therapy – for Teens and Early Twenties

 Benefits of Young Adult Therapy:

-The benefits of therapy vary based on specific issues.
+The benefits of therapy vary based on the specific issues each client faces.
 But generally speaking, these are the kinds of outcomes that are typical:

-- Overcome obstacles such as low self esteem, substance abuse, anxiety or depression
+- Strategies to overcome obstacles such as low self esteem, anxiety, depression and substance or media addiction

-- Create a healthy level of individuation from their parents
+- Understanding healthy forms of autonomy and individuation from their parents

 How I can help: